racheldmark/racheldmark.github.io/index.md

 ## Background

-In a former life, I was a **software developer**.
-I graduated from Northeastern University in Boston with a **BS in Computer Science (2003)** and spent over **six years** working as a programmer in the video game industry.

-While successful, working in the intangible world of software was not fulfilling or sustainable for me long-term.
+​In my former life, I was a **software developer**.
+I graduated from Northeastern University, in Boston, with a BS in Computer Science in 2003.
+After college I had a very successful 6+ year career as a programmer in the video-game industry.
+Sadly, my work in the intangible world of software was not fulfilling for me or sustainable as a life long career path.

-In 2009, knowing I wanted to become a traditional artist and work in stop-motion animation, I took a leap of faith and left my programming career.
-Instead of returning to college, I built my own curriculum through local schools and workshops around Los Angeles.

-Through hard work, persistence, and my personal mantra of *“don’t be a dick,”* I realized my dream of working professionally in stop-motion animation.

-Since then, I’ve continued to expand my skill set across multiple departments, including:
-- Puppet and scenic painting
-- Puppet fabrication
-- Rapid prototyping (3D print shops)
-- Set dressing
-- Prop fabrication
+In 2009, I took a leap of faith and quit my programming gig to become a traditional artist and work in my dream job as a stop-motion puppet fabricator.
+Rather than returning to college I sought out classes around LA and created my own curriculum between local schools and workshops.
+Through hard work, persistence, and my "don't be a dick" mantra, I realized my dreams and found my way into paid full-time work in stop-motion.
+Once inside, I have continued to build my portfolio of skills and work in various departments, including puppet and scenic painting, puppet fabrication, rapid prototyping (3D print shop), set dressing, and prop fabrication.
+⠀⠀⠀⠀⠀⠀⠀⠀⠀

-I’m deeply grateful for the opportunities I’ve been given and for the incredible artists I get to work alongside across many imaginative studios in Los Angeles.
+I am grateful for all of the opportunities I have been given, and the incredible artists that I work with across many imaginative studios here in Los Angeles.​

 ---